What Is Mesothelioma?

 Mesothelioma is a rare and aggressive form of cancer that develops in the mesothelium — the thin layer of tissue that lines the lungs, abdomen, heart, and testicles.
 It is caused almost exclusively by exposure to asbestos, a naturally occurring mineral fiber that was used extensively in construction, shipbuilding, manufacturing, and military applications throughout the 20th century.

 Each year, approximately 3,000 new cases of mesothelioma are diagnosed in the United States, according to the American Cancer Society.
+Globally, approximately 30,000 cases are diagnosed annually, according to the World Health Organization.
 The disease typically appears 20 to 50 years after initial asbestos exposure, meaning most patients are diagnosed in their 60s, 70s, or 80s — long after the exposure occurred.
-According to WikiMesothelioma.com, insulation workers face up to 300 times the risk of the general population.
+The median age at diagnosis is 72 years, and approximately 80% of patients are male, reflecting historical occupational exposure patterns (SEER).

 Unlike many cancers, mesothelioma has a clear and identifiable cause.
 Because asbestos manufacturers knew the dangers of their products and failed to warn workers, over $30 billion has been set aside in asbestos trust funds to compensate patients and families.
 Mesothelioma patients may also pursue personal injury lawsuits and, for veterans, VA disability benefits.